 - Your creditors are aware of your bankruptcy as you are expected to provide a list of your creditors to the court.
 This is because your creditors need to be aware of your impending bankruptcy and the automatic stay.
 In case you forget to add a creditor’s name, those debts won’t be discharged through bankruptcy.
 Apart from the creditors, the local bankruptcy trustee is aware of your bankruptcy.
 However, both court employees and the creditors are barred from reporting about your bankruptcy.

 - Family and friends are generally unaware of your bankruptcy unless they have co-signed a loan which may result in them having some liability with you filing for bankruptcy.
 Unless they go digging around, they won’t be aware of your bankruptcy till you spill the beans, because the court prohibits court employees and creditors from disclosing such information.

 - Employers are generally not notified of the bankruptcy filing and can only be aware if you inform them or they search through public records.
 Many people are worried that bankruptcy might hinder their chances of better employment but that is not so.
 However, bankruptcy shows on your credit report.
 Thus, if a prospective employer opts for a credit check before hiring he/she might become aware of your bankruptcy filing.
 One ray of hope for you is that employers cannot discriminate hiring prospective In some cases of Chapter 13, repayment to creditors might be deducted from your pay cheques due to which HR might become aware of your bankruptcy.
 Similarly, if wage garnishment is taking place then also your employer might become aware of your bankruptcy.

 Bankruptcy has been devised as a mean to help people struggling with insurmountable debts to start afresh.
 It is no way meant to name and shame you.
-In case you are considering bankruptcy as a means of getting out of the financial mess, you need to consider an expert lawyer who can guide you through the entire way.
+In case you are considering bankruptcy as a means of getting out of the financial mess, you need to consider a bankruptcy lawyer who can guide you through the entire way.